Boords Logo

 Music Film and Musical

-Examples here are diverse, spanning decades of filmmaking: My Fair Lady, The Wizard of Oz, Rocky Horror Picture Show, The Sound of Music, Moonwalker, In The Heights, Mamma Mia!, Grease, Cats, Les Miserables, Chicago, La La Land, 8 Women, Pitch Perfect, The Muppets, Sing Street.
+The genre's diversity is evident in its rich history, with classics like My Fair Lady and The Wizard of Oz, cult favorites like Rocky Horror Picture Show, timeless treasures like The Sound of Music, and modern hits including In The Heights, Mamma Mia!, Grease, Les Miserables, Chicago, and La La Land.
+Other notable examples span various approaches, such as Moonwalker, 8 Women, Pitch Perfect, The Muppets, and Sing Street.

 Romance